 - What is your policy on candles, confetti, and other specific decor?

-- Does the venue proved any on site staff to help with clean up, set up or others forms of coordination?
+- Does the venue provide any on site staff to help with clean up, set up or other forms of coordination?

 - Are Ubers, Lyfts, or ride shares available here?

 - What is the closest hotel or accommodations if none are located on site?